carpentries/trainers/leadership_minutes/2022-09-08-leadership-minutes.md

     - The [Leadership Committee rules](https://github.com/carpentries/trainers/blob/main/governance.md#removal)
     state "If a Member consistently fails to meet the obligations outlined above, they may be removed by a unanimous vote of the other Members".
-4. Low feedback scores from an event: thinking about follow-up
-    - Karen: do we need a policy for how to deal with this?
-    - Mark: maybe reach out and ask if there was anything unusual
-5. Process to volunteer to host a Trainer meeting
+4. Process to volunteer to host a Trainer meeting
     - sarah: could duplicate the form but then how do we link meeting to topics?
 Could make pre/post discussion as issues and people could sign up on those to host, and if an additional topic gets proposed they could